amit154154/KoalaReadingPapers/README.md

 3.create episode discriptions automatically.

 4.add posiblity to create the podcast fully localy and free, using open source (Llama 2 , open source text-to-speech models).
+Update: added option for free tts using [tortoise-tts](https://github.com/neonbjb/tortoise-tts.git), working on summery using llama 2.

 5.upload episodes automatically to the podcast.